kanidm/kanidm/designs/architecture.md

 6. The query server now applies access controls over what you can / can't see.
 This happens in two phases.
-The first is to determine "which candidate entries you have the rights to query and view" and the second is to determine "which attributes of each entry you have the right to percieve".
+The first is to determine "which candidate entries you have the rights to query and view" and the second is to determine "which attributes of each entry you have the right to perceive".
-   This seperation exists so that other parts of the server can _impersonate_ users and conduct searches on their behalf, but still internally operate on the full entry without access controls limiting their scope of attributes we can view.
+   This separation exists so that other parts of the server can _impersonate_ users and conduct searches on their behalf, but still internally operate on the full entry without access controls limiting their scope of attributes we can view.